What kind of therapy are you seeking?

 I will guide you in building these skills so you can better regulate your nervous system, deepen your self-awareness, and feel more embodied.
 We will explore your core wounds and past traumas from the bottom up with this approach by using present moment sensation and insight to guide our way.

-Focusing on the body in this way can be challenging at first, especially for trauma survivors.
-However, with careful pacing and a trusting therapeutic relationship, it can be immensely healing.
+Focusing on the body in this way can be challenging at first, especially for trauma survivors and intellectuals.
+However, with careful pacing and a trusting therapeutic relationship, it can be immensely healing and rewarding.

-Some clients also find they enjoy incorporating guided meditations, breath work, movement, expressive art exercises, or safe touch into our sessions.
+Some clients also find they enjoy incorporating guided meditations, breath work, sound healing, essential oils, movement, expressive art exercises, or CranioSacral touch into our sessions.

 • In depth work, we begin by talking about your childhood and early adulthood relationships and explore how those experiences may be impacting your life now.